 Blackstone lived in England from 1723 to 1780.
 English settlers in the American colonies took his legal principle and used it as the basis for the legal system in their new country, the United States.

-The goal here is not to allow the guilty to go free.
+The goal of Blackstone's formulation is not to allow the guilty to go free.
 It is, however, to ensure that the innocent are not unfairly jailed or otherwise punished.
-In a country where capital punishment is still a reality in many states, it is imperative to protect everyone’s rights.

 Are you facing criminal charges?
-If so, it's important that you know all about your legal rights, which are largely shaped by ideas and principles that have been passed down for centuries.
-Everyone has the right to a fair trial, and everyone must be presumed to be innocent, in keeping with Blackstone’s Formulation, unless they are proven to be guilty.
+If so, it's important that you know all about your legal rights, which are still largely shaped by ideas and principles that have been passed down for centuries.
+If you have been charged with a crime, there are certain rights you enjoy.
+These include:

 - The right to a fair and speedy trial

 - The protection against double jeopardy

 The consequences of a criminal conviction can be severe.
 It is, therefore, crucial that the government respects your due process rights.
 Speak to a criminal defense attorney if you believe your due process rights, including the rights to be presumed innocent were violated.
 Criminal defense attorneys know all about Blackstone's Formulation and how vital it is to prevent innocent people from going to prison.